Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

 In conclusion, equations \eqref{theta_eq}-\eqref{schrod_first} determine the WKB-ansatz \eqref{wkb_form} to be a local solution to the Schr\"odinger equation \eqref{schrodinger_stat} in the following sense.
 Assume that the Hamilton-Jacobi equation $\frac{|\nabla\theta(X)|^2}{2} + \lambda_0(X)=E$ has a $\mathcal C^2$ solution $\theta:\NEIGH\rightarrow \rset$ in a domain $\NEIGH\subseteq\rset^{3N}$.
 Let $\dot X_t=\nabla\theta(X_t)$ and $P_t=\nabla\theta(X_t)$, then $(X_t,P_t)$ solves the Hamiltonian system \eqref{hj_first}, for $t\in [0,t_*]$ such that $X_t\in \NEIGH$.
-Define $G_t$ by \eqref{G_first} and $\psi_t$ by \eqref{schrod_first} along the path $ (X_t,P_t)$ by using the convention $G(X_t)=G_t$ and $\psi(X_t)=\psi_t$.
 Then solves \eqref{schrodinger_stat} in $\NEIGH$, since both \eqref{theta_eq} and \eqref{transp_2} are satisfied and consequently also \eqref{wkb_eq}.
 It is well known that Hamilton-Jacobi equations in general do not have global $C^2$ solutions, due to $X$-paths that collide and generate blow up in $\partial_{XX}\theta(X)$.
-However if the domain is small enough and the data on the boundary is compatible (in the sense that $H_0(X,\GRADX\theta(X))=E$ on the boundary), noncharacteristic (in the sense that the normal derivative $\partial_n\theta(X)\ne 0$ on the boundary) and $\lambda_0$ is smooth, then the converse property holds, i.e. the characteristics generate a local solution to the Hamilton-Jacobi equation, see \REF{evans}.
-Maslov's method to find a global asymptotic solution by patching together local solutions is described in \REF{maslov} and \REF{old_paper}.
+However if the domain is small enough and the data on the boundary is compatible (in the sense that $H_\eta(X,\GRADX\theta(X))=E$ on the boundary), noncharacteristic (in the sense that the normal derivative $\partial_n\theta(X)\ne 0$ on the boundary) and $\lambda_0$ is smooth, then the converse property holds, i.e. the characteristics generate a local solution to the Hamilton-Jacobi equation, see \REF{evans}.
+Maslov's method to find a global asymptotic solution by patching together local solutions is described in \REF{maslov}.